uddithmachiraju/uddithmachiraju/README.md

 Machine Learning is when you show it spaghetti and ask,
 **“What’s a cat?”**
 It replies: **“Spaghetti… is cat.”**
-The next, it thinks your uncle is a watermelon.
+The next day, it thinks your uncle is a watermelon. we call it... **progress**

 </td></tr></table>
 </div>